Maybe You Should Drive

 Maybe You Should Drive is the second studio album by Canadian rock band Barenaked Ladies, released on 16 August 1994 through Reprise Records.
-The album was certified double platinum in Canada and became the band's first release to chart in the United States, peaking at number 175 on the Billboard 200.
+The album reached number two in Canada on The Record's Canadian Albums Chart.
+The album was certified double platinum in Canada and also became the band's first release to chart in the United States, peaking at number 175 on the Billboard 200.
 Produced by Ben Mink, the album showcases a more introspective tone and marks a transitional phase in the band's development.
 Notably, lead vocalists and songwriters Steven Page and Ed Robertson collaborated less extensively than on their debut, contributing to a more compartmentalized and moodier final product.